Software-Evolution-Analytics-Lab-SEAL/ML_Contributor_replication/README.md

 ## Usage
 ### Dataset
 We have provided our dataset under **/data**.
 The collected repository data for our subject projects are in separate directories (e.g., data/tensorflow_tensorflow).
+Files greater than 25Mb are zipped, make sure to unzip all the files before running any scripts.

 **data/contributor_features.csv** contains the extracted contributor features.